flybywiresim/docs/docs/pilots-corner/beginner-guide/takeoff-climb-cruise.md

 1. Release parking brake and hold down manual brakes.

-- Apply thrust slowly to about 50 % thrust until both engines are stabilized (N1 stays constant at around 50 %) while still holding the brakes.
+- Apply thrust slowly to about 50 % N1 until both engines are stabilized (N1 stays constant at around 50 %) while still holding the brakes.

 - Push sidestick forward half the way to put pressure on the front gear<br/>